real-saint/Ikechukwu-Portfolio-/Portfolio.md

   <main>
     <section id="about">
       <h2>About Me</h2>
-      <p>Hi, I'm Perfect Ikechukwu, a Computer Science student at the University of Abuja.
-I'm deeply passionate about technology, especially web design and cybersecurity.
-I've built responsive websites and sharpened my skills in both frontend and backend development.</p>
+      <p>Hello!
+I'm Perfect Ikechukwu, a passionate Computer Science student from the University of Abuja.
+My journey in technology began with curiosity and evolved into a commitment to mastering web design and cybersecurity.
+I enjoy building websites that not only look good but also function effectively.
+From basic HTML pages to responsive layouts and backend integrations — I love the process.</p>
     </section>
     <section id="past">
       <h2>Past</h2>
-      <p>Started with the basics — HTML, CSS, and JavaScript.
-I spent time mastering the foundations of web development and gradually began building personal projects.
-Every error was a lesson in disguise.</p>
+      <p>I started by learning HTML and CSS to create simple web pages.
+Over time, I expanded my skill set to include JavaScript, Python, and version control using Git.
+The early projects weren’t perfect — but they taught me how to solve real-world problems using code.</p>
     </section>
     <section id="present">
       <h2>Present</h2>
-      <p>Currently studying Computer Science while actively working on small-scale projects.
-I’m improving my coding skills and diving deeper into programming, databases, and security protocols.
-I also enjoy working on visual interfaces.</p>
+      <p>Currently, I’m balancing coursework and personal projects.
+I’m improving my understanding of frontend and backend frameworks, building tools, and exploring how cybersecurity plays a role in every digital product.
+I’m also studying systems, networks, and ethical hacking in preparation for my future goals.</p>
     </section>
     <section id="future">
       <h2>Future</h2>
-      <p>My ambition is to become a cybersecurity expert.
-I plan to further explore ethical hacking, penetration testing, and network defense.
-I’m driven to protect systems and data from digital threats.</p>
+      <p>I see myself advancing into the cybersecurity field — protecting systems, securing data, and ensuring trust in digital platforms.
+I aim to earn industry certifications and contribute to a world where privacy and digital integrity are prioritized.</p>
     </section>
     <section id="contact">
       <h2>Contact</h2>
-      <p>Email: <a href="mailto:ikechukwuperfect759@gmail.com">ikechukwuperfect759@gmail.com</a></p>
+      <p class="email">Email: <a href="mailto:ikechukwuperfect759@gmail.com">ikechukwuperfect759@gmail.com</a></p>
       <div class="social-icons">
         <a href="#"><i class="fab fa-instagram"></i></a>
         <a href="#"><i class="fab fa-x-twitter"></i></a>